Clinical-Genomics/development/docs/dev/repository.md

 ## Mandatory
 - Add responsible and deputy of the repository to AM doc #1098.
+- The repository must state the versioning scheme followed i.e. [semantic versioning](https://semver.org/) in the `CONTRIBUTING` doc.

 This is a list containing all items that are **highly** recommended to be set up for Clinical Genomics repositories.